 Distributed data mining (DDM) deals with the problem of data analysis in environments with distributed data, computing nodes, and users.
 This area has seen considerable amount of research during the last decade.
-For an introduction to the area, interested readers are referred to the books by Kargupta et al. [12] and [13].
-P2P data mining has very recently emerged as a subfield of DDM, specifically focusing on algorithms which are asynchronous, scalable and satisfy certain other properties.
-Datta et al. [14] presents an overview to this topic.
+For an introduction to the area, interested readers are referred to [13] and [14].
+P2P data mining has recently emerged as an area of DDM research, specifically focusing on algorithms which are asynchronous, communication-efficient and scalable.
+Datta et al. [15] presents an overview of this topic.